 During a biopsy, a doctor removes a sample of tissue or fluid from the body.
 A pathologist inspects the cells under a microscope to see if they are cancerous.

-Some biopsies are performed under image guidance, such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) in the radiology suite.
+Some biopsies are performed endoscopically, others under image guidance, such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) in the radiology suite.
 In some cases, biopsies are performed in the operating suite.
 This allows your doctor to collect cells from deeper inside the body.
-Depending on the type of biopsy performed, you will receive an anesthetic to minimize any pain.
+Depending on the type of biopsy performed, you will receive an anesthetic to reduce discomfort.

 Dr. Bradley Mons discusses oral cancer and human papillomavirus (HPV).